 Similarly, the sequence with the Death-like Christmas Yet to Come takes place as an overblown action sequence where Scrooge (who for some reason becomes miniaturised part way through) is chased through the streets by the Ghost’s black horses and coach, where Zemeckis even throws in pieces where Scrooge falls on his back in mid-flight and stops and rolls a barrel of wine with his feet, or of him tobogganing along on a broken icicle.
 Robert Zemeckis has a history of harnessing special and visual effects and pushing the envelope with new technologies, but there is the sense here that he has blown the story up with these sequences to show off – even when the story did not need them.

 Robert Zemeckis’s other genre films are:- I Wanna Hold Your Hand (1978), Used Cars (1980), Romancing the Stone (1984); his time travel trilogy Back to the Future (1985), Back to the Future Part II (1989) and Back to the Future Part III (1990), the toon film Who Framed Roger Rabbit?
-(1988), the immortality black comedy Death Becomes Her (1992), the alien contact film Contact (1997), the ghost story What Lies Beneath (2000), the computer-animated Christmas fantasy The Polar Express (2004) and the computer-animated adaptation of Beowulf (2007), and the true-life based Welcome to Marwen (2018) where Steve Carell builds a fantasy village of dolls and the remake of The Witches (2020).
+(1988), the immortality black comedy Death Becomes Her (1992), the alien contact film Contact (1997), the ghost story What Lies Beneath (2000), the computer-animated Christmas fantasy The Polar Express (2004) and the computer-animated adaptation of Beowulf (2007), the true-life based Welcome to Marwen (2018) where Steve Carell builds a fantasy village of dolls and the remake of The Witches (2020).
 Zemeckis has also produced a large number of other genre films including the Tales from the Crypt (1989-96) cable tv horror anthology series, the two film spinoffs Tales from the Crypt Presents Demon Knight (1995) and Tales from the Crypt Presents Bordello of Blood (1996), Peter Jackson’s The Frighteners (1996), the voodoo film Ritual (2002), the computer-animated Monster House (2006), the animated Mars Needs Moms (2011) and Real Steel (2011) about robot boxers.
 Zemeckis is also a producing partner in Dark Castle Entertainment, which have made a number of horror films including House on Haunted Hill (1999), Thir13een Ghosts (2001), Ghost Ship (2002), Gothika (2003), House of Wax (2005) and The Reaping (2007).